Knguyen-dev/cs-notes/full-stack-notes/my-first-mern/README.md

 1. 'knguyen44@ivytech.edu' with password "Password_123"

-- BOOK MARK: On video 14, which is protecting API routes.
+- BOOK MARK: On part 15